Hierarchical model reduction of nonlinear partial differential equations based on the adaptive empirical projection method and reduced basis techniques: The adaptive Empirical Projection Method

 holds true with the confidence level $\mathcal{C}$. \end{proposition} \begin{proof} We apply the a priori bound \eqref{train_size_fixed} to obtain

 With the definition of $k'$, the estimates in Theorem \ref{apriori-epm} and by computing $P^{L'}_{k'}[u]$ with Algorithm \ref{adapt-EPM} we get the result

 Estimate \eqref{apost-equation-epm-confidence} then follows directly from the central limit theorem and Slutsky's theorem (see for instance \cite{EvaSwa00}). \end{proof} Note that there might be cases where choosing $k'>k$ results in a situation, in which Algorithm \ref{adapt-EPM} bisects an interval for $k$ but not for $k'$.
-To ensure that $P^{L'}_{k'}[u]$ yields a better approximation than $P^{L}_{k}[u]$, we require $L'>L$. \\
+To ensure that $P^{L'}_{k'}[u]$ yields a better approximation than $P^{L}_{k}[u]$, we require $L'>L$.
+Note also that the eigenvalues in \eqref{pod_error_estimate} are computed when solving an eigenvalue problem to determine the POD basis.